 People deal with stress in different ways.
 As the deadline for the article you’re just reading approaches, I could either be:

 - Overstressed and worrying like crazy!
-Damnit, I don’t know if I’ll be able to finish this piece on time.
+I don’t know if I’ll be able to finish this piece on time.
 Why haven’t I started writing it earlier?!
 Gaah, I never learn.
-Stop barking, you stupid dog, I can’t focus!
+Stop barking Fido, I can’t focus!

-- Invigorated and ready to do this.
-I’ve done it before and I’m going to do it again.
+- Invigorated and motivated.
+I’ve done it before, and I’m going to do it again.
 No more slacking, let’s get to work!

-The situation is always the same, so what do my reaction and behaviour depend on?
-Yep, you’ve guessed it – stress tolerance.
+The situation is always the same, so what does my reaction depend on?
+Stress tolerance.

-In this article, we’re going to discuss what stress tolerance means, how different stress tolerance levels affect us, what does it have to do with our genes and how we can manage it.
+In this article, we’re going to discuss what stress tolerance means, how different stress tolerance levels affect us, what it has to do with our genes, and how we can manage it.

 If you’d rather skip the theory, meet a DNA test that can reveal your predisposition for stress and a bunch of other factors with a profound impact on your health and wellbeing:

-Stress tolerance is your stress threshold at which you can still normally manage stressful situations, whether short or long-term.
-It’s the amount of stress you can handle without getting overwhelmed.
+Stress tolerance is the amount of stress you can handle without getting overwhelmed.

 Stress is a double-edged sword.
-It can be a source of adrenaline, it can motivate us, and it can help us focus.
+As a source of adrenaline, it can motivate us, and help us focus.
 But it can also be overwhelming and harmful.